• Skip to primary navigation

 Tours

 All interpretive programs (with the exception of Family Theatre programs) are ticketed.
-Alberta Parks offer a limited schedule of guided tours in May, June, September, and October and a large variety of tours each day in July and August.
+Alberta Parks offers a limited schedule of guided tours in May, June, September, and October and a large variety of tours each day in July and August.
 However, due to popular demand, guided tours sell out quickly so it is strongly recommended that you book your selected tour ahead of time to avoid disappointment.

 Take a fossil safari, trek the Camel’s End Coulee hike with an interpretive guide, do a family dino stomp, or even partake in a night hike!
 Alberta Parks offers a large selection of interpretive programs and tours for all ages and all levels of physical ability.